Battle of Nikopol

 The Battle of Nikopol, or Nicopolis (Turkish: Niğbolu Muharebesi), was one of the early battles of the Russo-Turkish War (1877–1878).
-As the Russian army crossed the Danube River, they approached the fortified city of Nikopol (Nicopolis).
+As the Russian army crossed the Danube river, they approached the fortified city of Nikopol (Nicopolis).
 The Turkish high command sent Osman Pasha with the troops from Vidin to oppose the Russians' crossing of the Danube.
 Osman's intentions were to reinforce and defend Nikopol.
-However, the Russian IX Corps under General Nikolai Kridener reached the city and bombarded the garrison into submission before Osman could arrive.
+However, General Nikolai Kridener's Russian IX Corps arrived first, bombarding and compelling the garrison's surrender before Osman Pasha could reach the city.
 He instead fell back to Plevna.
 With the Nikopol garrison eliminated, the Russians were free to march on to Plevna.